SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 The final configuration step on the Solace broker to allow the REST request to pass-through is the **REST Consumer**.
 This is where the destination server/host is specified.

-Negative
+> aside negative
-: **Note:** if you want to point the REST Consumer to a different REST API endpoint than the example `postman-echo.com`, you will amend some configuration settings in this section (e.g. authentication: basic, username/password).
+> **Note:** if you want to point the REST Consumer to a different REST API endpoint than the example `postman-echo.com`, you will amend some configuration settings in this section (e.g. authentication: basic, username/password).

 ### PubSub+ Manager